-6 of the best luxury afternoon teas
+6 best afternoon teas

-Gather your girls, block out the diary and pass the bubbly and cucumber sandwiches - it's the Muddy guide to the best luxury afternoon teas
+Gather your girls, block out the diary and pass the bubbly and cucumber sandwiches

 For a catch up with the girls or some quality one-to-one time with mum you can’t beat an afternoon tea.
 Big pants on?
 Bring on the Champagne and clotted cream by the gallon…

 The Grove, Chandler’s Cross